cui-shaobo/fancy-title/README.md

 ### 1. Using as a Python Script

-You can use `fancytitle` within a Python script for evaluating descriptions and their corresponding acronyms.
+You can use `fancy-title` within a Python script for evaluating descriptions and their corresponding acronyms.

 #### Example: Using the Class Method